jahid114/jahid114/README.md

 <h3 align="center">A passionate Backend Engineer from Bangladesh</h3>

 <p>
 I have almost one and a half years of experience, I specialize in building secure, scalable software.
-I build enterprise solutions for in-house operations, B2B brands, and suppliers.
+I am currently building enterprise solutions for in-house operations, B2B brands, and suppliers.
 My passion for backend development stems from solving real-world problems with technology.
-I have hands-on experience with <b>Java, Spring Boot, Spring Data JPA, Spring Security, PostgreSQL, JavaScript, TypeScript, and so on</b>, and I’m proficient in building robust RESTful APIs and efficient database schemas.
-I’ve worked on enterprise solutions key modules like CRM, inventory management, and supplier platforms, trend research in my current role, delivering high-performance solutions that improve business operations.<br>
+I have hands-on experience with <b><i>Java, Spring Boot, Spring Data JPA, Spring Security, PostgreSQL, JavaScript, TypeScript</i>, and so on</b>, and I’m proficient in building robust RESTful APIs and efficient database schemas.
+I’ve worked on enterprise solutions key modules like CRM, inventory management, order management, supplier platforms, trend research in my current role, delivering high-performance solutions that improve business operations.<br>
-Alongside Java, I’m skilled with <b>Node.js, Express, React and NestJS</b>, allowing me to work across tech stacks.<br>
+Alongside Java, I’m skilled with <b><i>Node.js, Express, React, NestJS and TypeOrm</i></b>, allowing me to work across tech stacks.<br>
 Recently, I’ve become passionate about DevOps and am actively learning DevOps tools and practices.
 I’m excited about building cloud-native applications, leveraging the power of containers, Kubernetes, and CI/CD pipelines to ensure smooth deployment and scalability.
 This is an area I’m eager to dive deeper into as I continue to grow my expertise.<br>
 I thrive in collaborative environments, working with front-end developers, QA engineers, and project managers to ensure seamless project delivery.
 My experience in agile teams has enabled me to contribute effectively to the entire development lifecycle.
-A fun fact about me is that I enjoy solving coding challenges on Hackerrank and Leetcode, which sharpens my problem-solving skills.<br>
+I like to solve coding challenges on Hackerrank and Leetcode and liek to read technical books, which sharpens my problem-solving skills.
+Also exploring new technology & building solutions out of thrills me <br>
 I’m currently open to remote opportunities, where I can apply my skills in backend development, DevOps, and cloud-native technologies.
 Thank you for taking the time to get to know me, and I look forward to connecting!</p>
 <!-- - 🔭 I’m currently working on [a tours and travel web app development project](https://github.com/jahid114/letsgoTourApi) -->